-My kaleji recipe is perfect for special events and gatherings like Bakra Eid.
+This kaleji recipe is perfect for special events and gatherings like Bakra Eid.
 Beef kaleji masala simmers in an onion, ginger, and garlic-infused masala.
-Serve the meal as is or alongside fresh bread like paratha, naan, or roti.
+Serve the meal as is or alongside warm bread like paratha, naan, or roti.
 If you’re on the fence about liver, that’s okay; this is the most delicious way to eat the nutrient-dense protein.

-• Ghee: Ghee is a staple in Indian and Pakistani cuisine and develops a deep, nutty base as you fry the masala and kaleji in the ghee.
-Mustard oil will also work.
+- Ghee: Ghee is a staple in Indian and Pakistani cuisine and develops a deep, nutty base as you fry the masala and kaleji in the ghee.

-• Onion: Onions caramelize and combine with ginger, garlic, and spices to create a dry or bhuna curry to compliment the natural flavor of the liver.
+- Onion: Onions caramelize to complement the natural flavor of the liver.

-• Ginger: Ginger cooks alongside the other ingredients and serves as a tasty garnish.
+- Ginger: Ginger cooks alongside the other ingredients and also serves as a tasty garnish.

-• Spices: Season the beef kaleji recipe with Kashmiri chili powder (paprika), coriander powder, ground cumin, garam masala, salt, and a bay leaf.
+- Spices: Season the beef kaleji recipe recipe with Kashmiri chili powder (or red chili powder if you want it to be more spicy), coriander powder, ground cumin, garam masala, kosher salt, and a subtle bay leaf.

-• Liver: When purchasing a liver, select a meat that is darker in color, indicating freshness.
-As a rule, I prepare liver dishes the same day I buy the meat at the store.
+- Liver: When purchasing a liver, select meat with a darker color, indicating freshness.
+As a rule of thumb, I prepare liver dishes the same day I buy it at the store.

 Additions and Substitutions

-We use beef liver, but you can make this recipe with chicken or mutton liver.
+- Swap the protein.
+I use beef liver, but you can make this recipe with chicken or mutton liver.
 Adjust the cooking times accordingly.
-Chicken liver requires less cooking time, whereas mutton will need to cook longer.
+Chicken liver requires less cooking time, whereas mutton will need to cook slightly longer.

-For even cooking, use a saute pan, Dutch oven, wok, or karahi to prepare liver.
-And because you want the liver to reach a safe cooking temperature, slide a food thermometer into the thickest piece of liver for more accuracy.
+For even cooking, use a stainless steel saute pan, Dutch oven, wok, or karahi to cook the liver.
+And because you want the liver to reach a safe cooking temperature, slide a food thermometer into the thickest part of liver for more accuracy.

 The full recipe with measurements is in the recipe card below.